We Only Join Two Kinds of Companies.

 • You're a founder who needs agents shipped, not another strategy deck

 It's not for you if you want someone to validate a decision you've already made, or AI on the roadmap for the optics rather than the work.
-If the fit isn't there, I'll say so early and point you somewhere better.
+If the fit isn't there, we'll say so early and point you somewhere better.